-The aim of the school’s pastoral system is to create a caring family community committed to the development of the full potential of every individual child.
-This community is one in which all of our pupils feel secure and supported so that they grow and reach their full potential..
+The aim of the school’s pastoral system is to create a caring family community committed to the development and wellbeing of every individual child as well as the broader school community.
+This community is one in which all of our pupils feel secure and supported so that they grow and reach their full potential.

 In both Junior and Senior School all pupils have 20 minutes of form time three times a week in which a number of key areas for the children, such as attitudes, behaviour, relationships, adoption of safe and healthy lifestyles, attendance and punctuality, internet safety, organisation, study skills and target setting are covered.